Webcompose/energy_reality/index.md

 ---
 layout: home
 permalink: "/"
-title: Athena Jekyll Theme
+title: Welcome to the Energy Reality Book: The Necessary Renaissance

 ---

-Welcome to the Energy Reality Book: The Necessary Renaissance

 This is a project that plans to use markdown as a way to organize chapters and the books contents.